wp-plugins/shorter-links/readme.txt

 == History ==

 **1.3 - 14 April 2009**
-Add support for selecting the base URL [Dave Marshall](davemastergeneral@gmail.com).
+Add support for setting the base URL.
+Patch by [Dave Marshall](davemastergeneral@gmail.com).

 **1.2 - 13 April 2009**
 Only send the `Link` HTTP header as recommended by [Shiflett](http://shiflett.org/blog/2009/apr/a-rev-canonical-http-header).